stride3d/stride-docs/en/contributors/documentation/deployment-azure.md

 1. Open the `stride-docs-staging-azure.yml` workflow and update it with the values obtained in the previous step.
 Save your changes.
 1. This workflow might also need to be added to the `master` branch if it is not already present.
 1. Execute the workflow `stride-docs-staging-azure.yml`.
 Ensure you select the correct branch `staging` and click **Run workflow**.
 This action will deploy the website to the Azure Web App.

+### GitHub Actions

+- `stride-website-github.yml`: Enables manual deployment to GitHub Pages in a forked repository, primarily for showcasing updates.
+- `stride-docs-release-azure.yml`: Automates deployment to production upon merging changes into the `release` branch, with a manual trigger option also available.
+- `stride-docs-release-fast-track-azure.yml`: Provides manual deployment to production, bypassing the creation of artifacts.
+- `stride-docs-staging-azure.yml`: Facilitates automatic deployment to [staging](https://stride-doc-staging.azurewebsites.net/latest/en/index.html) when changes are merged into the `staging` branch, and includes a manual trigger option.
+- `stride-docs-staging-fast-track-azure.yml`: Allows for manual deployment to staging, skipping the creation of artifacts.
+- `stride-website-wiki.yml`: Deploys automatically to the GitHub Wiki upon changes being pushed to the `wiki` folder, with a manual trigger feature also available.

 ## Deployment to GitHub Pages